adamgoose/prismoquent/README.md

     $recipes = Recipe::get();

-This will execute the query that's predefined by the 'recipes' collection on Prismic.io, and return an instance of `Illuminate\Support\Collection` containing the documents (instances of `Prismic\Document`).
+This will execute the query that's predefined by the 'recipes' collection on Prismic.io, and return an instance of `Illuminate\Support\Collection` containing the documents (instances of `Adamgoose\PrismicIo\Document`).

 > See the [Laravel API](http://laravel.com/api/class-Illuminate.Support.Collection.html) for information on `Illuminate\Support\Collection`.

-> See the [Prismic.io php-kit](http://github.com/prismicio/php-kit) for information on `Prismic\Document`.
+> See the [API Documentation](http://adamgoose.github.io/prismic-io/) for information on `Adamgoose\PrismicIo\Document`.

 Since you have an instance of `Illuminate\Support\Collection`, you can now call methods like `sort()`, `filter()`, or `slice()` to sort, filter, or offset/limit your results.